faryabiLab/dockerize-workflows/README.md

 # Dockerized Genomic Processing Pipelines in WDL
 Genomic data processing pipelines written in WDL making use of Docker containers to ensure stability.
+The Docker containers used are curated for usage in the Faryabi Lab processing pipelines, and can be found on [Dockerhub](https://hub.docker.com/u/faryabilab).

 ## Setup
 `git clone` the repository to your local machine.
 Ensure that the latest `cromwell` engine is installed from their [GitHub repository](https://github.com/broadinstitute/cromwell).